juliejonak/Algorithms-I-Notes/README.md

 ## Determining Big O

-When we want to evaluate an alogirthm for time complexity, there are two questions we'll ask:
+When we want to evaluate an alogrithm for time complexity, there are two questions we'll ask:

 ```
 For a given number n, what is the maximum number of times the loop runs?